alecsloan/cryptolio/README.md

 # Todo
 * Add a light theme
-* Add an input field for simulated price, value, and marketcap for better analysis
 * Add full configuration for color picking so users can set their own colors/gradients
 * Add setting for sorting cards (Market Cap, holdings, price, etc)
 * Add multi-language support